sourcefuse/arc-react-sass-ui/README.md

-# ARC React SaaS UI toolkit
+# ARC React SaaS UI boilerplate

 <div align="center">
   <img src="src/Assets/logo-header.png" alt="ARC React SaaS UI" width="200" />

-  **A comprehensive, production-ready React SaaS UI toolkit and Super Admin Control Plane for building and managing scalable multi-tenant SaaS applications**
+  **A comprehensive, production-ready React SaaS UI boilerplate and Super Admin Control Plane for building and managing scalable multi-tenant SaaS applications**

-Built by [SourceFuse](https://www.sourcefuse.com) as a complete solution for SaaS platforms, this project combines a rich component library with powerful administrative capabilities.
-It serves as both a UI toolkit for building modern SaaS interfaces and a fully functional control plane for managing tenants, subscriptions, billing, and system operations.
+Built by [SourceFuse](https://www.sourcefuse.com) as a complete solution for SaaS platforms, this project combines a rich component with powerful administrative capabilities.
+It serves as both a UI boilerplate for building modern SaaS interfaces and a fully functional control plane for managing tenants, subscriptions, billing, and system operations.

 > ⚠️ **Important**: This is a **frontend-only application** that requires specific backend APIs to function.
 See [API Dependencies](#api-dependencies) section for required services.

-Whether you're building a new SaaS platform or need administrative tools for an existing one, this library provides enterprise-grade components and management features out of the box.
+Whether you're building a new SaaS platform or need administrative tools for an existing one, this boilerplate provides enterprise-grade components and management features out of the box.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![React](https://img.shields.io/badge/React-18.2.0-blue.svg)](https://reactjs.org/)